MRtrix3/mrtrix3/docs/reference/scripts/foreach.rst

 Options
 -------

-- **-exclude "regex"** Exclude one specific input string / all strings matching a regular expression from being processed (see Example Usage)
+- **-exclude "regex"**  *(multiple uses permitted)* Exclude one specific input string / all strings matching a regular expression from being processed (see Example Usage)

 - **-test** Test the operation of the foreach script, by printing the command strings following string substitution but not actually executing them